tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/overview.md

 VEC is one of the main features of Adobe Target.
 The VEC lets marketers and designers create and change content using a visual interface.
 Many design choices can be made without requiring direct editing of the code.
 Editing HTML and JavaScript is also possible using the editing options available in the composer.

 * Content resides in AEM, and content editors create and manage the site pages
-* Target​ uses AEM hosted site pages to run tests and personalization
+* Target uses AEM hosted site pages to run tests and personalization
 * Target delivers personalized content
 * Net new content is created using Adobe Targets VEC
 * Applies to both AEM hosted sites and non-AEM hosted sites